-In other work relating to improving SWaP, a paper detailing the results of a power consumption study between FPGA and GPU for object detection in video was presented at a computer vision applications conference [P57], and a longer journal version has been submitted [P59].
+In other work relating to improving SWaP, a paper detailing the results of a power consumption study between FPGA and GPU for object detection in video was presented at a computer vision applications conference [P65], and a longer journal version has been accepted for publication [P67].
 This quantifies the improvements available in power consumption of a video surveillance system when using a measure of anomalous behaviour to dynamically select which architecture to process imagery on.
 We switch to faster GPU processing when unusual behaviour is registered and return to lower-power FPGA processing when the observed behaviour is normal.
 We plan to make the source code used for this experiment available for download before publication.

 We have also completed some work on WP6.2; this has involved discussions with Ben Gear at Dstl.
 Our distributed signal processing work has focused on the task of accurately identifying the position of one or more hostile RF emitters, using a distributed network of receivers.
 We are constrained both by the processing power of the receivers and the low bandwidth available for communications between them (in practice, the bandwidth is liable to dominate).
-Time difference of arrival-based algorithms appear to be the most effective method so far, although we are also looking at using the received signal strength as an initial step to allow spectrum characterisation before performing localisation.
-Physical constraints also affect the accuracy achievable, with the Cramer-Rao Bound giving the minimal achievable error in any noisy system; if this is too high to be effective we must also look at moving the position of some of the sensors to improve precision.
-Work on WP6.2 is ongoing.
+Time difference of arrival-based (TDOA) algorithms appear to be the most effective method so far, but we are also using the received signal strength as an initial step to allow spectrum characterisation and node selection before performing final localisation.
+Physical constraints also affect the accuracy achievable, with the Cramer-Rao Bound (CRB) giving the minimal achievable error in any noisy system; if this is too high to be effective we must also look at moving the position of some of the sensors or using additional sensors to improve precision.
+Figure 25 shows our simulator in action; rather than sharing all TDOA signals received by our sensor network, we select the nodes which give the lowest CRB based on initial received signal strength information, and transmit TDOA information from them to a fusion node.
+This trades off localisation accuracy against available inter-node bandwidth and power consumption.